-These bonds have to be converted to equity shares either before or on the predetermined date for conversion.
-The bondholder is bound to exercise his right for the conversion of bond into equity shares.
+These bonds have to be converted to equity shares before or on the predetermined date for conversion.
+The bondholder is bound to exercise his right for the conversion of bonds into equity shares.

 What is the Value of an Exchangeable Bond?

 Exchangeable bonds are higher in value than simple bonds.
 This is because of the added option of conversion.
-The price of these bonds is the summation of the simple bond price and cost of the embedded option.
-It is at the discretion of the bondholder (except for mandatory exchangeable bonds) whether he wants to convert the bonds into equity share or not.
-He can convert if the underlying shares would give more return/profit otherwise he can redeem the bond at par on maturity earning the interest gained.
+The price of these bonds is the summation of the simple bond price and the cost of the embedded option.
+It is at the discretion of the bondholder (except for mandatory exchangeable bonds) whether he wants to convert the bonds into equity shares or not.
+He can convert if the underlying shares would give more return/profit.
+Otherwise, he can redeem the bond at par on maturity earning the interest gained.

 Example of Exchangeable Bonds

-Suppose you hold exchangeable bonds of Company A and you can convert it to the equity shares of Company B. Given the conversion ratio is 40:1 which means for every $1000 you have in Company A’s bond at par value, can purchase 40 shares of Company B. So, effectively you can get each share of Company B at $25 ($1000/40).
-Now if the Company B’s shares are trading at $15 in the market, you won’t get any profit by converting your bonds into it.
+Suppose you hold exchangeable bonds of Company A, and you can convert them to the equity shares of Company B. Given the conversion ratio is 40:1, which means for every $1000 you have in Company A’s bond at par value and can purchase 40 shares of Company B. So, effectively you can get each share of Company B at $25 ($1000/40).
+Now, if Company B’s shares are trading at $15 in the market, you won’t get any profit by converting your bonds into it.
 But if the same is trading for $60 in the market, you can make $35 of profit on each share.
-In such situation, you can use your call option on exchangeable bonds of Company A to convert the same into Equity shares of Company B.
+In such a situation, you can use your call option on exchangeable bonds of Company A to convert the same into Equity shares of Company B.

 How is it Different from Convertible Bonds?

-The main difference between exchangeable and convertible bond lies in conversion.
+The main difference between exchangeable and convertible bonds lies in conversion.
 The former converts into shares of another company rather than the company issuing the bond.
 Similarly, the latter converts into equity shares of the issuing company only.
-The payoff of the exchangeable bonds is dependent on the performance of the offered company and for the convertible bond, the issuing company’s performance that matter.
+The payoff of the exchangeable bonds is dependent on the performance of the offered company, and for the convertible bond, the issuing company’s performance matters.

 Significance of Exchangeable Bonds

 From the company’s point of view, issuing these bonds is done to sell a large portion of their holdings to another company.
-On selling its shares directly to the other company, the issuer dilutes their shareholders.
-It also affects the market repute.
+The issuer dilutes its shareholders by selling its shares directly to the other company.
+It also affects the market reputation.
 Doing this using exchangeable bonds will save these issues from arising.